bschwartz10/checks-for-understanding/module-2/backend/week_two.md

 Note: When you're done, submit a PR.

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?
+>Active Record is a ruby tool that allows us to interact with a SQL library by using ruby.
+It acts as a liason between our models and our database.
+It allows us to query the database using ruby/active record methods.
 2. Assume you have the following model:

 ```ruby